 Babies can show signs of rolling over as early as 3 months old or as late as 7 months old.
 Once your little one begins this new trick, she’ll want to try it all the time and it can lead to increases the risks.

 How to be ready: Once rolling starts, swaddling stops.
 So at first signs of rolling, you’ll want to start transitioning her out of the swaddle into a sack.
-The Zen Sack™ is reversible and gently weighted to help babies relax and sleep longer, making the transition seamless.
+The Zen Sack™ is reversible and gently weighted to help babies sleep longer, making the transition seamless.

 Babies sleep - Baby rolls to side or stomach during sleep